 Another delicious pumpkin recipe coming at ya!

-I’m really excited with how this pumpkin mug cake turned out, and I want to continue the pumpkin love with a recipe for gluten-free pumpkin scones.
+I’m really excited with how these pumpkin waffles turned out (spoiler: they’re amazing), and I want to continue the pumpkin love with a recipe for gluten-free pumpkin scones.

 These healthy pumpkin scones are: